softcover/softcover/lib/polytexnic/template/markdown/a_chapter.md

 ## Miscellanea

-Apart from two mostly empty chapters, this is the end of the template.
+This is the end of the template---apart from two mostly empty chapters.
 In fact, let’s include the last chapter in its entirety, just to see how mostly empty it is:

 <<(markdown/yet_another_chapter.md, lang: text)

-Visit <http://polytexnic.org/book> to learn more about what  can do.
+Visit <http://polytexnic.org/book> to learn more about what PolyTeXnic can do.

 [^sample_footnote]: This is a footnote.
 It is numbered automatically.